North Korea withdraws from office shared with South as tensions rise

 Breaking News Emails

-SEOUL, South Korea — North Korea abruptly withdrew its staff from an inter-Korean liaison office in the North on Friday, Seoul officials said.
+The second U.S.-North Korea summit in Vietnam collapsed due to disputes over U.S.-led sanctions on the North.
+Senior Trump administration officials said on Thursday that "the door is wide open" to more talks but at the same time, added the U.S. plans to ramp up enforcement of the disputed sanctions and other economic measures.

-The development will likely put a damper on ties between the Koreas and complicate global diplomacy on the North's nuclear weapons program.
-Last month, the second U.S.-North Korea summit in Vietnam collapsed due to disputes over U.S.-led sanctions on the North.
+A recent United Nations report found that Pyongyang was evading sanctions designed to limit its funds for nuclear weapons and ballistic missiles through sophisticated schemes that include the deception of global banks and maritime smuggling.

-Seoul's Unification Ministry said that North Korea informed South Korea of its decision during a meeting at the liaison office at the North Korean border town of Kaesong on Friday.
+Seoul's Unification Ministry said that North Korea informed South Korea of its decision to recall its staff during a meeting at the liaison office at the North Korean border town of Kaesong.

 The North said it "is pulling out with instructions from the superior authority," according to a Unification Ministry statement.
 It didn't say whether North Korea's withdrawal of staff would be temporary or permanent.